easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 [`download_instructions`][download_instructions] is a new easyconfig parameter in EasyBuild 5.0 used to specify instructions, or information, on how to obtain software sources that are not directly downloadable.
 This is usually the case for licensed software without public sources.

-In EasyBuild 5, we've updated the testsuite for our `easybuild-easyconfigs` repository to require that all its easyconfigs must specify the download instructions of any non-public sources in them
+We've updated the testsuite for our `easybuild-easyconfigs` repository to require that all its easyconfigs must specify the download instructions of any non-public sources in them
 (see [easybuild-easyconfigs PR #19881](https://github.com/easybuilders/easybuild-easyconfigs/pull/19881)).